 The most significant issue to most people involved in a personal injury claim is the issue of damages.
-Obtaining fair and just compensation for injuries you have sustained is the primary concern at Ardoin Law Firm P.C..
-By using our experience and the extensive resources available to us on your behalf, we focus on achieving the highest possible monetary recovery for you.
+Obtaining fair and just compensation for injuries you have sustained is the primary concern at The Ardoin Law Firm P.C.
+By using our team’s experience and the extensive resources available to us on your behalf, we focus on striving to achieve the highest possible monetary recovery for you.

 When a judge or jury finds the defendant liable for wrongful conduct in a personal injury case, the issue then becomes what types of damages are due to the plaintiff, and in what amount.
 As you know, if you suffer a personal injury you'll likely require medical attention and may need rehabilitation, all of which costs substantial sums of money.
 You may lose income (and/or have to use up "sick time") because of the injury, and you may continue to lose income while treatment and recovery takes place.
 You may have sustained property damage to your car and other property.
 Since you can't drive your vehicle while it is being repaired, you may have to rent one, and car repairs and rentals can cost money.
 You may also lose the ability to perform various activities of normal daily living, for a while or permanently.
 You may also endure significant pain and suffering, which may be ongoing as well.